top of page

 How long are sessions, and how often should I come?

-Sessions are 50-60 minutes long.
+Sessions are 50-60 minutes long for individuals and 75 minutes for partners and families.
 Some people come weekly, others bi-weekly or even monthly—it depends on your needs, goals, budget, and schedule.
 We’ll discuss what works best for you.

 How much do sessions cost?